Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 *1200 tons sand ballast in No. 2 and 4 'tween decks and lower holds, and 1500 tons water ballast in deep tanks and double bottom tanks.

-There was a loud explosion which threw a column of water high in the air on the port side.
-The plates of No. 5 hold and after peak tank ruptured, water was leaking into No. 5 hold (eventually had 12' of water), the tunnel shaft and engine room, engines immediately stopped, the aft port lifeboat was blown away and the steering gear was broken.
+The torpedo was believed to have exploded on contact since there was no shock prior to explosion.
+There was a loud explosion which threw a column of water high in the air on the port side; much of explosion was outside the ship.
+The plates of No. 5 hold and after peak tank ruptured, but the hatch cover was not blown off, nor were deck plates ruptured.
+Water was leaking into No. 5 hold (eventually had 12' of water), the tunnel shaft and engine room, engines immediately stopped, the aft port lifeboat was blown away and the propeller, rudder and steering gear broken.
 Several crew members attempted to abandon ship immediately after the torpedo had struck, but were ordered back on board by the captain.
 Emergency steering was applied and slow speed ahead with hard right rudder attempted after about an hour, but she went in circles to starboard, the rudder having been bent, so the engines were stopped again.
 She listed to starboard and was slightly down by the stern as she drifted back.
 Several messages were sent to the Commodore, advising him of her condition.

 The captain later stated that Skjelbred, being capable of 16-17 knots, should not have been placed in such a slow convoy.
 After departure Loch Ewe speed had been 9.5 knots, but when other ships joined, the speed was reduced to 6.5 knots (Convoy ON 202 and Convoy ONS 18 had joined up).
-Several ships were sunk in this convoy - again, please follow the link provided above to Convoy ON 202 for much more information (many Norwegian ships took part); see also my page about Oregon Express for further details, as well as the external link at the end of this page.
+Several ships were sunk in this convoy - again, please go to my page about Convoy ON 202/ONS 18 for much more information (many Norwegian ships took part); see also Oregon Express for further details, as well as the external link at the end of this page.

 Crew List - No casualties: